RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 To view the catalog:

-1. In Server Explorer, right-click the BANKDEMO server, and click **Show Catalog**.
+1. In Server Explorer, right-click the BANKDEMO server and click **Show Catalog**.

-    Alternatively, in Solution Explorer, right-click the BankDemo project, and click **Enterprise Server \> Show Catalog**.
+    Alternatively, in Solution Explorer, right-click the BankDemo project and click **Enterprise Server \> Show Catalog**.

     This opens the catalog:
 ![](images/3c6f3d18d838a553e016f22a1d3a4ab2.png)

-2. Click a file name (for example, **MFI01V.MFIDEMO.BNKACC**) in the list in the left-hand pane.
+2. Click a file name (for example, **MFI01V.MFIDEMO.BNKACC**) in the list in the left pane.
 This displays the DCB information for this catalog item.
 3. Expand the **Display** section to preview the contents of the file.

 To view the spool:

-1. In Server Explorer, right-click the BANKDEMO server, and click **Show Spool**.
+1. In Server Explorer, right-click the BANKDEMO server and click **Show Spool**.

     Alternatively, in Solution Explorer, right-click the Bankdemo project, and click **Enterprise Server \> Show Spool**.
 This might still show the details of the submitted JCL job.